BBOXX/slate/source/includes/_meta_data.md

 Every record has a `modified_at` column which is a  millisecond-precision timestamp in ISO8601 format (YYYY-MM-DD HH:MM:SS.mmmm).

 `modified_at` specifies the __last__ time that an column in that record was altered and is set by the system.
 If `modified_at` is specified by the user it is ignored.

+### modified_by

+Every record has a `modified_by` column which is the username of the user responsible for modifying the record. `modified_by` is set by the system, if `modified_by` is specified by the user it is ignored and replaced with the username associated which the token provided in the headers.